weaviate/weaviate/docs/en/use/getting-started.md

 All elements inside Weaviate are loosely coupled, meaning that you can use or [create](https://github.com/creativesoftwarefdn/weaviate/blob/develop/docs/en/contribute/custom-connectors.md) multiple database connectors.
 In this setup, we will be using the JanusGraph connector because it contains the most features for scaling Weaviate.

 Important to know;
 1. The whole setup uses a decent amount of memory.
 In case of issues, try increasing the memory limit that Docker has available.
-The setup runs from 2 CPU 9Gig.
+The setup runs from 2 CPU 12Gig memory.
 In case of issues check [this issue](https://github.com/creativesoftwarefdn/weaviate/issues/742).
 2. It takes some time to start up the whole infrastructure.
-It is best to test the end-point that comes available.

 #### Starting Weaviate with Docker-compose